open-webui/open-webui/location/setup/README.md

 start.sh: line 25: ${USE_CUDA_DOCKER,,}: bad substitution
 start.sh: line 52: exec: uvicorn: not found

-Is there a way to reopen the conda instance?
+Is there a fast way to reopen the conda instance?

-If not, we'll run our script again.
-But do we need to change a RAM setting first?
+-->

+**Restart server**

+Only takes a couple minutes this time, same command as above.
+Choose the existing conda environment by saying "no" when asked to reinstall.

 	bash location/setup/script/start.sh